United States Army Physical Fitness Test: Scoring

 Under previous versions, in order for a soldier to earn a score of over 300, they must have obtained 100 points in each event, meaning that a soldier could not begin to use the extended scale for any one event until 100 points were reached in all three events.
 Scores above maximum could only be used locally in an unofficial capacity; official record scores could never exceed 300 points.
 Beyond the 100-point level, each additional push-up was one additional point, each additional sit-up was one additional point, and each six-second reduction in the run time was one additional point.

-For soldiers who have a medical or physical condition which them from being able to successfully participate in the two-mile run, alternate aerobic events are authorized.
+For soldiers who have a medical or physical condition which prevents them from being able to successfully participate in the two-mile run, alternate aerobic events are authorized.
 Scoring for alternate aerobic events is either GO or NO-GO (pass or fail) and is based on the gender and age of the individual.
 For the purposes of promotion, a soldier's score on an alternate event equals the average of their push-up and sit-up scores.
 Restrictions applicable to the APFT for soldiers with medical conditions (including pregnancy) or on physical profiles are stipulated in Army Regulation 40-501.
 For example, one stipulation is that "Once the [temporary] profile is lifted, the soldier must be given twice the time of the profile (but not more than 90 days) to train for the [next] APFT.

 Failure to pass two or more consecutive record APFTs can lead to separation from the Army, although this is not always the case.
 Soldiers who have failed an APFT are often put into a "remedial program" first, which includes additional physical training.
 An APFT failure also results in the soldier being "flagged" which make them ineligible for promotion and attendance to military training and/or schools.
 A soldier is also denied most awards and/or decorations due to APFT failure.